 Finding investment opportunities that advertise big returns is easy.
 Finding investments that focus on minimizing risk is challenging.
 The promise of a 20% return is great, but at what price?
 I worry first about whether an investment will be protected against all the potential downside scenarios before thinking about how much money I could make in the upside.

 Everyone looks like a genius when the market is hot.
 It’s when things cool down that you see who was really making the smart decisions.
 I look for investments that I believe have long-term value.
 In real estate this means investing in assets where there is true demand even when the economy slows down.
 This is how you hold onto properties during a downturn and come out on the other side ready to capitalize on new opportunities.

 Stable Consistent Cash-Flow

 Building streams of recurring income over the long-term is a key tenet of my investment strategy.
 Because of this, I tend to look for investments that have a higher probability of generating cash-flow rather than focusing on those that rely solely on big “pops” in value during a sale.
 Cash-flow gives you flexibility and can buy you time, two of the most valuable things for a real estate operator when things inevitably don’t go as planned.

 Whether you’re investing in real estate or stocks, how much you pay in fees can have a huge impact on your overall returns.
 Consistently, diversified low-fee models have outperformed the high-fee active management approach.

-This is one of the key reasons that I prefer the Fundrise eREIT™ investments.
-As an investor the give me diversification across a broad range of real estate assets through a single, low-fee, passive management approach.
+This is one of the key reasons that I prefer Fundrise investments.
+As an investor, they give me diversification across a broad range of real estate assets through a single, low-fee, passive management approach.